german92/iExperience.github.io/slides/1B/irb_strings_integers_variables.md

 ---

 For a program to provide value, it generally needs to be able to *store* data.
 In Ruby, you can store data inside named *variables*.
+Variables are like named lockers to hold your data, allowing you to access and change their contents at any time.

 ---

-## Assigning (String) Variables
+### Assigning (String) Variables

 ```ruby
 # Declare the variable